Mtollon/TestThing/README.md

 ### Credits

-Thanks to [Sinbad](https://github.com/mikeshardmind) for the [RSS cog](https://github.com/mikeshardmind/SinbadCogs/tree/v3/rss) I based this on.
+Thanks to [Sinbad](https://github.com/mikeshardmind) for the [RSS cog](https://github.com/mikeshardmind/SinbadCogs/tree/v3/rss) I based this on."# TestThing"